Sardinia, what to see in San Pietro Island: two-day itinerary

 San Pietro Island and transfer to Teulada

-Meanwhile, the wind, even if annoying, has the advantage of expanding the scent of the Mediterranean scrub, while the chirping of birds produces relaxing melodies.
+Despite the wind being bothersome, it had the benefit of spreading the fragrance of the Mediterranean scrub, while the birds’ chirping created relaxing melodies.

-Our two-day itinerary to discover the things to see on the Island of San Pietro ended here.
+Our two-day itinerary to discover the things to see in the San Pietro Island ended here.

-If you have a few more days, you can explore the area following other hiking trails or you can enjoy your holiday in complete relaxation on the beaches of the island.
+If you have a few more days, you can explore the area following other hiking trails or you can enjoy your holiday in complete relaxation on the beautiful beaches.

-The ferry slowly moved away from Carloforte, the palm trees on the seafront became smaller and smaller, the Island of Ratti and the Island Piana slided alongside us.
+The ferry slowly moved away from Carloforte, the palm trees that lined the seafront gradually shrank in size, while the Ratti Island and the Piana Island slided alongside us.

 Although the sea was rough, navigation was not affected that much.